 Step 10: Receiving a mockup of your book

-I’ll send you a mockup of your book, printed double-sided, trimmed and bound.
+We’ll send you a mockup of your book, printed double-sided, trimmed and bound.
 Your mockup enables you to see your finished book just as your readers will see it.
 This helps catch details that might have been missed when looking at the manuscript, such as awkward page turns or facing pages of different lengths.

 Step 11: Pre-press approval